justdoit0823/notes/python/code-sample/how-the-write-function-in-python-runs-as-fast-as-that-in-c/how-the-write-function-in-python-runs-as-fast-as-that-in-c.md

 scd0             0.00    0.00      0.00      0.00     0.00     0.00   0.00   0.00    0.00    0.00   0.00     0.00     0.00   0.00   0.00
 ```

-And the most writing speed is at `82MB/s`.
+And the fastest writing speed is at `82MB/s`.
 From document of the command `iostat`, the `%util` value is explained as the followed.

 >%util
 >                     Percentage of elapsed time during which I/O requests were issued to the device (bandwidth utilization for the device).
 Device saturation occurs  when  this
 >                     value is close to 100% for devices serving requests serially.
 But for devices serving requests in parallel, such as RAID arrays and modern SSDs, this num‐
 >                     ber does not reflect their performance limits.

-So the disk's writing speed is saturating.
+So the disk's writing speed is saturated.

   * Python version

 The python info is `Python 3.6.3 [GCC 7.2.0]`.

+Test bash script,

 ```bash
 for i in `seq 5`; do time python disk-io-benchmark.py 10737418240 4096; done
 ```

+Test output,

 ```
 successfully write 1073741824 bytes.